christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The An Lushan rebellion was an ethnic war, mongoloids vs caucasoids which resulted the slaughter of millions of caucasians.
 The Xianbei were mongoloids and helped rape and sexually enslave Indo Europeans in China in the An Lushan rebellion.
 Goguryeo Korean general Gao Juren in the Tang dynasty committed genocide and rape against An Lushan’s community after defeating An Lushan at his headquarters in Fanyang (Beijing).

 Similarly, Ran Min slaughtered and committed genocide on the entire Caucasian Jie people who were native to Chin.

-The Manchus had the Central Asian Indo-European children castrated.
-Manchu officials ordered British and American sailors who violated rules in ports executed before the Opium wars and had British and Indian sailors on the Nerbudda mass executed.
-The Manchus castrated and sliced up Indo-european Caucasians.
-The Manchus also raped caucasian women.
+Then the Manchus had the Central Asian Indo-European children castrated.

 **Bibliography**